GeomarPerales/RPisco/README.md

 ## 1. Overview

+RPisco is a package with tools for manipulate PISCO data of SENAMHI(Peru).
 PISCO is Peruvian Interpolated Data of the Senamhi’s Climatological and Hydrologycal Observations.
-PISCO parameters are: precipitation, maximum temperature and minimum temperature.
+RPisco have functios for values extraction of an and various stations, monthly and annual values sum, monthly and annual values average.

 ## 2. Installation

-Paso 1: Install **devtools**
+Paso 1: Install **devtools**:
 ```
 > install.packages("devtools")
 ```
-Paso 2: From Github
+Paso 2: From Github:
 ```
 > library(devtools)
 > install_github("GeomarPerales/RPisco")